mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ### `web-ext run`

-Builds and then temporarily installs an extension on the target application, so it can be tested.
+Builds and then temporarily installs an extension on the target application so it can be tested.
 By default, it watches extension source files and reloads the extension in each target as files change.

 <section id="adb-bin">